WICG/webcomponents/proposals/custom-element-default-focus.md

    `input[type=X]`, and any other special cases for elements whose focusability changes in interesting ways based on attributes.

 -  Using an element instance to follow, e.g. `elementInternals.matchFocusBehaviorOf = buttonElement;`

-All of the alternative API shapes below can be considered to replace the currently proposed API.

 ### Follow focus behavior from an enumerated list of high-level concepts (e.g. `"text entry"`, `"clickable"`, etc.)